jonnycarling/training/README.md

    ![R Studio layout](r-screen.png)

 Let's make sure you've got a .R file to write your code in.
 Either navigate to **File -> New File -> R Script** or press **CTRL+SHIFT+N**.

 Now you should have four quadrants:
 - **Top left**: This is your .R file, where you'll write and save your code.
 Why not give your file a title like ``## MY TRAINING CODE ##``
 - **Bottom left**: This is the console, where you'll see you code executed and get your data outputs.
 - **Top right**: This is your environment, where your data and other objects you've created will be listed.
 - **Bottom left**: This is your file structure, where you'll see the folder you're working from.
     - It's also where your plots will go and where you can find in-software help.

+### STEP X: Set a working directory
+First, we need to tell R Studio where in our hard drive (or online) we need it to go to find the things we want to use (code, data, etc).

 ### STEP 4: Loading some data into R Studio
 We need to do two things here:
-- Tell R Studio where in our hard drive (or online) we need it to go to find the things we want to use (code, data, etc).
+-
 - Import some data from that location.
-The following code can be either typed or copied into your R file:

-    # set my working directory (your's will be wherever you saved the docs)
-    setwd("~/R/training 2019")

-    # this will create a data-frame in your environment with the data
+Navigate to the "Go to Directory" button on the "Files" tab of the bottom-right pane (it should be the three dots).
+From there you can navigate to the folder in which you saved the data and the

     mydata <- read.csv("prog-example-data.csv", header = T)
     View(mydata)